ChuHan89/WSSS-Tissue/README.md

 ```
 bash run_pipeline.sh
 ```
+### Run each step:
+- The whole pipeline of our model includes the step of classification model training, muleti-layer pseudo masks  generation, and segmentation model training.
+You can use following scripts to run each step.
+- [Note] Please specify the argument in the command.
+You can also check run_pipeline.sh to see more details.
+#### 1、Train the classification model with the image-level label:
+-

 ## Reference
 1. Jiwoon Ahn and Suha Kwak.
 Learning pixel-level semantic affinity with image-level supervision for weakly supervised semantic segmentation.
 CVPR, 2018.
 2. Liang-Chieh Chen, George Papandreou, Iasonas Kokkinos, Kevin Murphy, and Alan L Yuille.
 Deeplab: Semantic image segmentation with deep convolutional nets, atrous convolution, and fully connected crfs.
 TPAMI, 2017.